Woman shot, school bus struck by gunfire in North Knoxville

 Police say the woman was driving near the intersection of the two streets when she was hit by gunfire.
 Police found the vehicle crashed into a building.
 The woman was taken to the hospital by ambulance with life-threatening injuries.

 KPD also reports that a Knox County school bus was struck by a bullet during the shooting.
-Three people, one of whom is a student, were on board at the time of the shooting but police say no one was injured.
+Three people, one of whom is a student, were on board at the time of the shooting but police say no one on the bus was injured.

 Knox County Schools says the bus was serving Christenberry Elementary School.